timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 ### Configuring TimescaleDB as data source

+1. In the [MST account][mst-login] `Services` view, click the name of your new Grafana service.
+1. On the service details page, take a note of the `User` and `Password` field for your service.
+1. Click the link in the `Service URI` field to open Grafana.
+1. Log in to Grafana with your service credentials.
 1. Navigate to `Configuration` → `Data sources`.
 The data sources page lists previously configured data sources for the Grafana instance.
 1. Click `Add data source` to see a list of all supported data sources.